-Objective: The aim of this research is to identify hub genes which might serve as genetic markers to enhance the diagnosis, treatment, and prognosis of DN.
+Objective: The aim of this research is to identify hub genes that might serve as genetic markers to enhance the diagnosis, treatment, and prognosis of DN.

 Conclusion: The DEGs between DN and control glomeruli samples may be involved in the occurrence and development of DN.
-We speculated that hub genes may be important inhibitory genes in the pathogenesis of diabetic nephropathy, so they are expected to become the new gene targets for the treatment of DN.
+It was speculated that hub genes might be important inhibitory genes in the pathogenesis of diabetic nephropathy, therefore, they are expected to become the new gene targets for the treatment of DN.

 Diabetic nephropathy, bioinformatics technology, differentially expressed genes, hub genes, glomeruli, public data.

 Nephrology Department, Beijing Hospital, National Center of Gerontology, No.1 Dahua Road, Dong Dan, Beijing 100730, Nephrology Department, Beijing Hospital, National Center of Gerontology, No.1 Dahua Road, Dong Dan, Beijing 100730, Department of Cardiology, Beijing Hospital, National Center of Gerontology, National Center of Gerontology, Institute of Geriatric Medicine, Chinese Academy of Medical Sciences, No. 1 DaHua Road, Dong Dan, Beijing 100730